Email FacebookTwitterMenu burgerClose thin

 Tips for Same-Sex Couples

 • Couples who are trying to prepare for future taxes, wealth transfer and related issues can get expert help navigating these matters from an experienced financial advisor.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+You can then have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Here are a few financial items that gay and lesbian newlyweds might want to add somewhere on their to-do list.